 Ames UMC Pastors following the merger when the Methodist Episcopal Church and the Evangelical United Brethren Church merged to form the United Methodist Church:

-1969: Rev. J. David Townsend who became the first white person appointed as pastor of Ames Methodist Church.
+1969: Rev. J. David Townsend who became the first Caucasian person appointed as pastor of Ames Methodist Church.
 He was also the first pastor not appointed by the Washington Conference.
 (July 1969-June 1972)

 1972: Rev. George B. Gwynn (July 1972-June 1983)

 1983: Rev. Pearlena Woolridge - The first female pastor of Ames United Methodist Church (July 1983-July 1984)